 - Availability and mobile-friendliness: Check if the app is available on both desktop and mobile.
 Even if there is no dedicated app for mobile, it should at least be responsive so that you can easily access major features from your mobile devices (smartphones and tablets) such as reporting and exporting data.
 You can also check if there is any browser extension for the app.

-- Updates: Check for how often the app updates as updates are essential to improve the performance, and fix minor to major bugs and other security patches.
+- Updates: Check for how often the app updates as updates are essential to improve the performance and fix minor to major bugs and other security patches.

 - Customer reviews: Look for several reviews of the app.
-Reviews are the genuine feedback from the user via which you can analyze what features does the product lack or what bugs it has.
+Reviews are genuine feedback from the user via which you can analyze what features the product lack or what bugs it has.
 Besides the cons, you’ll also know the pros of the app from the reviews.

 - Customer support: Most of these apps have online chat for support.
-Before you make any decision, join the conversation, ask for a demo, see how responsive they are to your query and once you feel this is the right tool for you, you can get it.
+Before you make any decision, join the conversation, ask for a demo, and see how responsive they are to your query and once you feel this is the right tool for you, you can get it.

 When evaluating software, it’s a good idea to create a plan first.
 Since most apps offer a time-limited trial, it’s better not to sign up with more than two at a time.
 This gives you enough time to test every product you want.
 And add it to your calendar.
 Since testing software probably isn’t the highest priority item on your to-do list, you will need to carve out a time slot for it.

 And even if you were not able to fully test the app during the trial period, don’t skip it.
-Ask their support for the extension.
+Ask for their support for the extension.
 In most cases, they will do it for you.